Komnenos: Later family

 The widespread branches of the Komnenoi were severely culled in the turmoils of the late 12th century: first Andronikos I executed many of his own relatives because they opposed his own policies, while the opposition by the Komnenian-led aristocracy to Isaac II Angelos also resulted in the death of many family members.
 Coupled with the chaos after the Sack of Constantinople and the destruction of the Byzantine Empire by the Fourth Crusade, the exact genealogical connections of the various Komnenoi mentioned in later sources are difficult to determine.

 Several weeks before the occupation of Constantinople by crusaders in 1204, one branch of the Komnenoi fled back to their homelands in Paphlagonia, along the eastern Black Sea and its hinterland in the Pontic Alps, where they established the Empire of Trebizond.
 Their first 'emperor', named Alexios I, was the grandson of Emperor Andronikos I. These emperors—the Grand Komnenoi (Megaloi Komnenoi or Megalokomnenoi in Greek) as they were known (Note: On the various theories on the origin and significance of the name, cf. indicatively Lampsidis 1967, Hemmerdinger 1970, Schreiner 1971, Macrides 1979)—ruled in Trebizond until 1461, when the empire fell to the Ottomans.
 The last emperor, David Komnenos was, and his family were executed two years later by the Ottoman sultan Mehmed II.
-Mehmed himself claimed descent from the Komnenos family via John Tzelepes Komnenos.
+Mehmed himself claimed descent from the Komnenos family via John Tzelepes Komnenos, as he was dissatisfied with the Turkish origin stories which presented his ancestry as being from "shepherds".

 The Trapezutine branch of the Komnenos dynasty also held the name of Axouchos as descendants of John Axouch, a Byzantine nobleman and minister to the Byzantine Komnenian Dynasty.
 A princess of the Trebizond branch is said to have been the mother of prince Yahya (born 1585), who reportedly became a Christian yet spent much of his life attempting to gain the Ottoman throne.